 Learning how to recover Premiere projects and timelines is essential if you want to work with clients or do any paid work.

 Head over to where your Premiere project file is saved in finder or file explorer.
-In this folder you should have another folder called ‘ Premiere Pro Auto-Save’.
-This folder will have your last 20 auto saves from each project or Premiere file you have worked on.
+In this folder, you should have another folder called ‘ Premiere Pro Auto-Save’.
+This folder will have your last 20 autosaves from each project or Premiere file you have worked on.
 Now from here you can simply look back through older versions and find one from before you lost your project.
-There will only be one for every 15 minutes, so you potentially will still loose a little bit of work, but its going to put you in a better position than before.
+There will only be one for every 15 minutes, so you potentially will still lose a little bit of work, but it’s going to put you in a better position than before.